 Cloud WMS vs on-premise WMS: an objective comparison

-Perhaps the greatest debate going on in the warehouse management space is whether you need a cloud WMS or whether an on-premise WMS would be better for you, and it’s getting increasingly difficult to find an honest discussion.
-Our goal is to provide you with an objective look at local and SaaS WMS deployments, so you have some of the tools you need to make the choice.
+Perhaps the biggest debate in warehouse management is whether you need a cloud WMS or whether an on-premise WMS would be better for you, and it’s becoming harder to find an honest discussion.
+Our goal is to give you an objective look at local and SaaS WMS deployments, so you have some of the information you need to make the right choice.

-This won’t make the final decision for you, but it can serve as proper business planning that will allow you to make a recommendation that delivers the support you need and the returns that leadership asks for to justify the spend.
+This won’t make the final decision for you, but it can support better business planning and help you make a recommendation that gives leadership the support and return on investment it expects.

 Support for industry best practices